-With the release of Corona Daily Build 2016.2886, Android Studio app templates and samples were made available for Corona Enterprise.
+With the release of Solar2D Daily Build 2016.2886, Android Studio app templates and samples were made available for Solar2D Enterprise.
 The IDE integration could bring useful tools to the aid of developers and it will allow quicker code iteration in the future.

 Here are several features coming with Android Studio that makes development easier.